 On Apr.
 28, the US Supreme Court will hear oral arguments in four related cases likely to settle once and for all whether it is unconstitutional for states to prohibit same-sex couples from marrying.
 The four states defending their traditional marriage laws on Tuesday—Kentucky, Michigan, Ohio, and Tennessee—so far seem to be treading lightly, taking great pains not to offend a court that has issued several landmark gay rights rulings in the last two decades.
 For example, the state of Michigan’s brief notes that its position is not intended to “disparage the ability of others to provide loving homes or establish a stable, nurturing setting for children.”
-While it’s no secret same-sex marriage opponents have been on a legal losing streak lately, this collective desperation is almost comical.

 There is no mention in the state briefs of natural law or biblical injunctions and no specter so far raised of a future full of legalized polygamy and “man on dog” relationships.
 Unfortunately, this relative level of restraint is not always shared by the sixty-six amicus curiae parties, or “friends of the court,” that have filed briefs in support of the states’ position.
 Featured in this eclectic mix—which includes religious organizations, members of Congress, and even same-sex attracted men who are happily married to women—are some truly bizarre, and truly terrible, legal arguments.
 While it’s no secret same-sex marriage opponents have been on an extended legal losing streak lately, the collective desperation is almost comical.